jina-ai/jina/.github/2.0/COOKBOOK-Document.md

 # Temporary Cookbook on `Document`/`DocumentArray` 2.0 API

-`Document` is the primitive data type in Jina.
-It is the basic data type that Jina operates with.
+`Document` is the basic data type that Jina operates with.
 Text, picture, video, audio, image, 3D mesh, they are all `Document` in Jina.

 `DocumentArray` is a sequence container of `Document`.
 It is the first-class citizen of `Executor`, serving as the input & output.